Mohamed-Sabiyathulla/ARCO-Documents/c-Leave_Management.md

 - ### **Customer Clearance:**

-    - In This stage, Waiting to process the customer clearance on Vacation settlement, Once customer clearance completed on Vacation settlement, then it will move to **ARCO clearance** stage.
+    - In This stage, Waiting to process the customer clearance on Vacation settlement, Once customer clearance completed on Vacation settlement, then it will move to **ARCO Clearance** stage.

-    - In Case and Task Management, Leave request process will move to **customer confirmation** stage, then Customer will Approve the request from Case and Task Management.
+    - In Case and Task Management, Leave request process will move to **Customer Confirmation** stage, then Customer will Approve the request from Case and Task Management.

     - Once Customer Approved in customer confirmation stage , then it will moved to **Approved for payment** Stage in Case and Task Management.